 We know that no two law firms are alike.
 We understand that a smaller legal practice typically has different coverage needs than a much larger law firm.
 That’s why we provide lawyers professional liability insurance that firms can tailor to meet their specific needs.

-- Law firms with 20 or more attorneys – A specialized team of insurance underwriters offers attorneys professional liability insurance coverage on an excess basis to firms with more than 20 attorneys.
+A specialized team of insurance underwriters offer attorneys professional liability insurance coverage on an excess basis to firms with more than 20 attorneys.
 With a reputation for superior service, all claims are adjusted by a licensed attorney with both private practice and insurance industry experience.

 Professional liability insurance coverage helps protect consultants and other professionals against errors and omissions that may arise from the professional services they provide to clients and other third parties.
 These errors could range from misrepresentation to oversights and faulty recommendations.